Grapevine 36th Annual Main Street Fest - A Craft Brew Experience Canceled

 Q: What are the rules and requirements to be eligible for the MVV?

 A: There are no requirements except to just volunteer!
-Most candidates for the Most Valuable Volunteer have worked on average of around 35 hours or more!
+Most candidates for the Most Valuable Volunteer have worked multiple shifts in multiple areas!
 Total number of shifts or hours worked is not the only qualifying factor that is reviewed - festival officials also review feedback provided about your shifts from festival attendees or volunteer coordinators.
-The MVV is revealed at the Volunteer Appreciation Dinner which is set for June 7, 2018 at 6:30 p.m.
+The MVV is revealed at the Volunteer Appreciation Dinner which is set for June 6, 2019 at 6:30 p.m.

 Q: Can I come before or stay after my shift to enjoy the festival?